lawrencehook/remove-youtube-suggestions/README.md

-# RYS — Remove Youtube Suggestions
+# RYS — Remove YouTube Suggestions
 #### A Browser Extension

 ### Feedback and Support